FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Peers.md

 # Peers

 As you've seen, **the two most important concepts in a blockchain network are ledgers and smart contracts**.
-When a developer writes a blockchain application, smart contracts are used to encapsulate the shared business logic which queries or updates a ledger distributed across the blockchain network.
+When a developer writes a blockchain application, smart contracts are used to encapsulate the shared business logic which queries or updates a ledger which is distributed across a blockchain network.

 For example, in DRIVENET, smart contracts correspond to the manufacture, distribution, sale, insurance, and other transactions in a car's lifecycle.
 The result of these transactions are captured as updates to ledgers which are shared between Mitchell, Regal, Cecil, ZBS insurance and the other organizations that use the blockchain network.